greg-randall/sitemap-compare/README.md

 ## Why Use This Tool?

-Websites often contain content that isn't properly included in their sitemaps.
-This can include:
+There are two key discrepancies this tool helps identify:

+### 1. Content in your site but missing from your sitemap:
 - **Orphaned pages**: Content that exists but isn't linked from main navigation
 - **Forgotten content**: Outdated pages that should be updated or removed
 - **Missing SEO opportunities**: Pages that should be in your sitemap for better search visibility
 - **Development artifacts**: Test pages or staging content that should be restricted

-- **Legacy content**: Old sections that need review for relevance and accuracy
+### 2. Content in your sitemap but not found during crawling (often more interesting):
+- **Unpublished content**: Pages that exist but aren't linked or publicly available
+- **Restricted areas**: Content that requires authentication or special access
+- **Pre-launch pages**: New sections prepared but not yet activated
+- **Incorrectly configured URLs**: Links with typos or improper formatting

 This tool helps you maintain a complete and accurate website by:
-- Finding URLs in your sitemap that aren't easily accessible when crawling the site
+- Finding URLs in your sitemap that aren't easily accessible when crawling the site (potentially revealing interesting unpublished content)
-- Discovering pages on your site that aren't included in the sitemap
+- Discovering pages on your site that aren't included in the sitemap (helping improve SEO and content organization)
 - Caching all discovered content for offline analysis
 - Revealing the complete structure of your website beyond what's officially documented